 The degree of Master of Arts in Literary and Cultural Studies (MALCS) is a postgraduate degree offered by the Department of Comparative Literature at the University of Hong Kong.
 The courses introduces students to a wide range of theoretical, literary and filmic texts, exploring historical and contemporary issues within modernity and globalization.
 An interdisciplinary approach is adopted in the programme; Read More... all our courses are largely shaped by critical and cultural theory, and look at texts, for example film and literature, through the perspectives of post-structuralism, deconstruction, psychoanalysis, phenomenology, feminism, postmodernism, Marxist, post-colonial, and eco-criticism.
 At the end of their studies, students are expected to complete a capstone experience which contribute to the body of knowledge in liberal studies and humanistic inquiry.
 Read Less

-To broaden and deepen students' knowledge of cultural theories and different approaches in comparative literature, film and cultural studies.
+To broaden and deepen students' knowledge of cultural theories and different approaches in literature, film, and cultural studies.

-- To encourage appreciation of diverse cultural practices and contexts within a global frame, with emphasis on but not limited to those of Hong Kong, modern Chinese, and Asian culture.
+To encourage appreciation of diverse cultural practices and contexts within a global frame, with emphasis on but not limited to those of Hong Kong, modern Chinese, and Asian cultures.

 The MALCS programme is designed to be completed by full-time student in one academic year or part-time students in two academic years.
 Each academic year comprises two semesters: Semester 1 (Fall) and Semester 2 (Spring).
 Semester 1 normally commences in September and ends in December, while Semester 2 normally commences in January and ends in May.
 Exact starting and ending date of a semester shall be prescribed by the School Senate.